 Other Examples of Risks in the Workplace

-Pressure systems such as boilers, compressors, working with flammable materials like petrol and paint thinners, working with various kinds of radiation, such as X-ray equipment are other areas that can cause potential serious damage to employees.
+Pressure systems such as boilers, compressors, working with flammable materials like petrol and paint thinners, working with various kinds of radiation, such as X-ray equipment, and working in enclosed spaces are other areas that can cause potential serious damage to employees.

 Prevention is Better Than Cure